Good and Evil in LiteratureSep 29, 2019

 Teaching adult fiction story-creation in The Ninety Day Novel course, I make sure my writers have set up their main players before writing.
 We talk about them in our first call, particularly exploring the main character on a deeper level.
 In its simplest form, their moral blind spot is the driving force of the narrative plot in a novel.

 You almost don’t need anything else to start writing.
 They are blind, and then they see.
 Even if briefly, they see at the end of the book.
 Pop that on a post-it on your wall and write.

 When creating the big players, it’s like this.
 You use your own flaws and failings and grant them to the ‘bad guy’ or antagonist.
 They come alive, you get a little light relief.
 (Laughing at yourself is highly recommended and the only therapy that ever did me any good.
 It should be more widely prescribed.)

-If it's a classic you're after, you gotta have a bad guy.
-It's such a joy to write.
-Writing my novels, what has brought me back to the white page more faithfully than anything else is the promise of a next scene in which the 'bad guy' behaves even worse than the last.
+If it’s a classic you’re after, you gotta have a bad guy in your story.
+It’s such a joy to write.
+Writing my novels, what has brought me back to the white page more faithfully than anything else is the promise of a next scene in which the ‘bad guy’ behaves even worse than the last.
 Cathartic entertainment, yes please.

 The reader is presented with evil in a charismatic format, which embodies temptation and ill-discipline and it’s the tussle on the front line of discipline which prepares the reader to deal with the enemy inside.

 Post-script: The good news is that evil doesn’t exist, when you and I cease to exist.
 It’s a figment, similar to Hook in his pirate boat.
 It doesn’t exist in the universe or unconscious or the great beyond.
 It’s the product of human agency.

 The centre of every man’s existence is a dream.
 Death, disease, insanity, are merely material accidents, like a toothache or a twisted ankle.
 That these brutal forces always besiege and often capture the citadel does not prove that they are the citadel.